 If you’ve been on Instagram, ever, you know exactly what we mean by flower walls— lush greenery, artistically-styled blooms, custom signage—all working together to create the perfect photo-moment frame at an event, premier, or branded space.

 Flower walls are custom-designed statement pieces built for businesses, brands, and individuals looking to inject vibrancy, style, and personality into their big moments.
-They’re growing in popularity, replacing “step and repeat” banners, and popping up alongside the floral installations that are sweeping the 2021 summer scene.
+They’re growing in popularity, replacing “step and repeat” banners, and popping up alongside the floral installations that so often sweep the summer scene.

 But, despite flower wall ubiquitousness, you might still have questions.
 And, fam, we have answers.